gluster/redant/docs/BP/Tools/migratingTC.md

 # git checkout -b issue<issueID> origin/main
 ```

-The nex batch of steps are important and the explanation of what is happening
+The next batch of steps are important and the explanation of what is happening
 is not provided in this markdown.
 For the ever curious souls, we'd add a blog
 post in future to explain what gears are turning for these given set of git
 commands.